 What a software supply chain attack means for your Statamic website

-A software supply chain attack does not target your website directly.
-Instead it poisons one of the building blocks your site is made from, a package or library written by someone else, and rides that trusted code straight into your project.
-You install an update like you always do, and the malicious code comes along for free.
+Instead it poisons one of the building blocks your relies on, a package or library written by someone else, and rides that trusted code straight into your site.

 What a software supply chain attack actually is

 Almost no modern website is built entirely from scratch.
 Yours is assembled from hundreds of open-source packages: the framework, the build tools, the bits that handle dates, HTTP requests, image processing, and so on.
-You trust all of them implicitly every time you deploy.

-Statamic is a flat-file CMS, so your content lives in files rather than a database.
-That removes a whole class of database-driven risk, which is genuinely good.
 But the code that runs Statamic does not escape this.
 It sits on Laravel, pulls in Composer packages on the back end, and npm packages for the front-end build.
 Every one of those is a link in your supply chain.

 Your Statamic site might be flat-file, but the code that runs it is still assembled from hundreds of packages you did not write.